 After a serial killer is gunned down in front of her, Eden realizes that she’s quite literally no longer alone.
 A voice in her head introduces himself as Darrak.
 He’s a demon—but not in a bad way.
 Now he’s been bound to Eden by chance of fate.
 By day he can take very appealing form, but by night he needs Eden—for her body.

 When Darrak promises he can coach her on getting the life—and the man—of her dreams if she doesn’t call 1-800-EXORCIST, can Eden learn to live with this sexy demon?

 A fun and engaging book!

-The first book on the Living in Eden series, and I can tell you that this is not a bad start at all.
+The first book in the Living in Eden series, and I can tell you that this is not a bad start at all.
 It piqued my interest, and I couldn’t put it down.
-I thought I figured some of the plots, but damn, the last chapter seriously surprised me.
+I thought I figured out some of the plots, but damn, the last chapter seriously surprised me.

 My initial guess was that Eden’s father would be a mere wizard!
 But no, Michelle would not settle for that as it wasn’t powerful enough.
 Also, Ben, who’s the golden boy, has joined the group!